Nibelungensteig (3): Lindenfels – Grasellenbach

 Rest stops and refreshments

-• public toilet at the bus stop in Lindenfels and in the Haus des Gastes below the castle
+• Public toilet at the bus stop in Lindenfels and in the Haus des Gastes below the castle

-• Outhouse toilet at the Walburgis Chapel
+• Outhouse at the Walburgis Chapel

 Bus